When is Commencement 2015?

 A flower booth will be located at the south end of Redwood Bowl, and will be selling leis, rose bouquets, spring bouquets and stuffed animals.

 What else should I know about the ceremony?

-Greening up graduation: For the last three years, a group of student volunteers have worked to reduce waste at Commencement ceremonies.
-This year they'll continue to reduce the number of single-use bottles, while also working to minimize the number of disposable coffee cups.
+Greening up graduation: In an effort to reduce waste at the Commencement ceremonies Take Back the Tap will continue to reduce the number of single-use bottles, while also working to minimize the number of disposable coffee cups.
 Look for water stations in Redwood Bowl to refill your reusable water bottles.
 Vendors will be selling discounted water canteens and souvenir coffee cups, complete with unlimited refills.